rpetti/resume/resume.md

   * Worked on project to migrate to new output management software technologies.

-  * Responsible for a major data migration project.
+  * Assisted with a major data migration project.

   * Troubleshooted report generation issues.